 Scenario 2: Coercion and Undue Influence

-Emma and Mark entered into a BFA shortly before their marriage.
+Emma and Mark entered into a Binding Financial Agreement shortly before their marriage.
 Emma, at the time, felt pressured by Mark and his family to sign the agreement quickly.
 The wedding invitations had gone out and Mark presented Emma with a BFA 1 week before the wedding.
 Mark told her to sign it or she’ll be on the streets.
 Years into the marriage, when the relationship soured, Emma challenged the BFA on the grounds of unconscionable conduct by Mark.
 The court, upon reviewing the circumstances under which the BFA was signed, set the BFA aside.

 Scenario 3: Issues with Independent Legal Advice